Hainich: Ecology

 Hainich contains the largest coherent area of deciduous trees in Germany.
 The main trees are beech, mixed with ash, maple, tilia cordata, hornbeam and chequer tree (Sorbus torminalis).

 Hainich is also known as an important habitat for European wildcat (Felis silvestris).
 Central parts of Hainich National Park, so Weberstedt and Schöndorf forest, are rich on dead wood.
 That's the reason for the incidence of 522 beetles with their habitat only in wood.
 Biologists found from 1992 to 2008 altogether 2080 of different beetles in Hainich National Park.

 Forestry

 The north of Hainich is managed by the forestry service in Creuzburg.
 The forests belong to the municipality of Mühlhausen and to the cooperatives of Oberdorla, Niederdorla, Langula and Kammerforst.
 Selective tree cutting and uneven-aged management are dominant in the beech forests.
 Sycamore maple and Chequer tree are bringing the best yield.
-In former times oaks and hornbeam were favorised.
+In former times oaks and hornbeam were favored.